What to see in France

 Aquatic park at the campsite© L'HIPPOCAMPE (04)

-How many campsites in Provence-Alpes-Côte d'Azur have a swimming pool?
+How many campsites in Provence-Alpes-Côte d'Azur (PACA) have a swimming pool or water park?

-Alternating between swimming in the sea and in the pool is a must for any holiday!
-Of the 430 campsites with at least one swimming pool, 200 have a heated pool and 91 have a waterslide.
-If you're going on a family camping trip, the water park at your campsite in Provence-Alpes-Côte d'Azur will be especially appealing to children.
-Make your choice from these campsites, or from our selection of campsites with a heated pool (ideal for the low season).
+Alternating between swimming in the sea and in the pool is a real holiday must!
+Of the 430 campsites offering at least one swimming pool, 200 have a heated pool and 91 have a waterslide.
+If you're going on a family camping trip, a water park at your campsite in the PACA region will be particularly appealing to children.
+The best campsites have one.
+Don't hesitate to choose from these campsites, or from our selection of campsites with heated pools (ideal for the low season).

 What are the little extras at the best campsites in Provence-Alpes-Côte d'Azur?

-To find your tailor-made campsite in Provence-Alpes-Côte d'Azur, feel free to use the search filters (on the left of the campsite list) or the advanced search (on the right of the search bar).
+To find your tailor-made campsite in Provence-Alpes-Côte d'Azur, feel free to use the search filters (on the left of the list of campsites) or the advanced search (on the right of the search bar) to find the ideal establishment among the best campsites in Provence-Alpes-Côte d'Azur.

-When you think of Paca, the image of a beautiful beach in front of a warm, azure sea may well come to mind.
-In fact, from the Italian border to the edge of Gard, there is no shortage of destinations to choose from.
-Here are some of them, and access to lists of campsites that will allow you to discover these exceptional sites.
+If you think of Provence-Alpes-Côte d'Azur, it's quite possible that the image of a beautiful beach in front of warm blue water will cross your mind.
+In fact, from the Italian border to the edge of the Gard department, there's no shortage of destinations to choose from.
+Here are just a few of them, along with lists of campsites where you can discover these exceptional sites.

 Massif des calanques, near Marseille

-Spread across the municipalities of Marseille and Cassis, this is undoubtedly one of the region's most spectacular landscapes.
-These are basically inlets developed in the limestone rock, some of which are only accessible by sea.
-The Calanques Massif has been a National Park since 2012.
+Spread over the communes of Marseille and Cassis, it is undoubtedly one of the most spectacular landscapes in the region.
+In a nutshell, these are coves carved out of a limestone massif, some of which are only accessible by sea.
+The Massif des Calanques became a National Park in 2012.

-The Côte d’Azur runs from Hyères to Menton and has around 180 campsites.
-The widest range of campsites is divided between Antibes or Cagnes sur Mer in the Alpes Maritimes or Hyères in Var with 17 campsites just for this very expansive municipality.
+Côte d'Azur stretches from Hyères to Menton and includes around 180 campsites.
+The widest choice of campsites can be found in Antibes or Cagnes-sur-Mer in the Alpes Maritimes or Hyères in the Var, with 17 campsites in this very large commune alone.
 The Côte d'Azur stretches along around 120 kilometres of coastline and is renowned for its varied beaches and crystal-clear waters, ranging from small secluded coves to more extensive sandy beaches.
+Don't miss Saint-Raphaël, a seaside resort renowned for its beaches, creeks and marina, and its 12 campsites, or Mandelieu-la-Naplouse, located near Cannes.

-Gulf of Saint Tropez is certainly one of the region's legendary destinations with the Massif des Maures and the water of the Big Blue.
-There are also a dozen or so small villages like Saint-Tropez of course, but also Cavalaire, Cogolin, Gassin, Grimaud, Ramatuelle, etc.
+The Golfe de Saint Tropez is certainly one of the region's legendary destinations, with the Massif des Maures on one side and the Grande Bleue on the other.
+It also boasts a dozen or so small villages, including Saint-Tropez of course, but also Cavalaire, Cogolin, Gassin, Grimaud, Ramatuelle, etc.

-Straddling Bouches du Rhône and Var, the Camargue is formed by the Rhône delta.
-It's a protected landscape (Regional Nature Park) of immense expanses, manades (bull ranches), salt marshes, etc. The Camargue is also Arles, the largest municipality in France, Aigues-Mortes and Les Saintes Marie de la Mer, known for the annual gypsy pilgrimage.image
+Straddling the Bouches du Rhône and Var departments, the Camargue is formed by the Rhône delta.
+It's a protected landscape (Regional Nature Park), made up of vast stretches of land, manades (bull farms), salt marshes and more.
+The Camargue is also home to Arles, the largest town in France, Aigues-Mortes and Les Saintes Marie de la Mer, famous for the annual gypsy pilgrimage.

-Paca is also Provence, the land of Giono, Pagnol or Mistral; of Alphonse Daudet's "Letters from my Windmill", of the Sainte Victoire mountain as painted by Cézanne.
-Provence is a multitude of paths, and that warm light that makes the place so special.
+Provence-Alpes-Côte d'Azur is also la Provence, the Provence of Giono and Pagnol, the Provence of the "Contes de mon moulin", the Provence of the Montagne Sainte Victoire painted by Cézanne.
+Provence is a multitude of paths and warm, distinctive light.
 Visit Aix-en-Provence, 30 km north of Marseille, renowned for its magnificent architecture and lively cultural scene, or Les Baux-de-Provence, a charming village in the Alpilles mountains, renowned for its medieval architecture and breathtaking views over the surrounding countryside.

 Lavender fields in Provence